raven-988218_1280

 Dim early morning sunlight filtered through a crack in the curtains.
 The clock read 5:00 a.m.
 I lay there, my heart racing.
 Slowly, I crept to the window, pulling the curtains open, half-expecting the touch of a spectral hand on my shoulder.
 The light was weak, but better than nothing.

-I hurried back to bed, pulling the covers up to my nose.
-I kept my eyes on that window as I tried thinking of dumb things, anything but that dream.
+I hurried back to bed and pulled the covers up to my nose.
+Keeping my eyes on that window, I tried thinking of dumb things, anything but that dream.
 Should I eat more yogurt for breakfast?
 Did I pay the garbage bill this month?
 Is this a good time to plant roses near the garage?
 Gradually the room filled with light and I felt less afraid.

 The plan that morning was to meet Mom downstairs.
 We’d walk to breakfast nearby, come back, pack, and leave.
 Only I found myself packing all my stuff then.
 I wanted to meet her downstairs, put my suitcase in the car, and go to breakfast.